 “There are no easy fixes”

 We’ve all heard someone tell us this before, whether it’s a fad diet, project strategy or money-making opportunity.
 Yet in today’s world of exponential growth in the technology sector, this notion is being challenged.
 At the forefront of challenging this idea, and at the fingertips of billions of people in the world, there are apps.
 Many apps that I’ve downloaded turn out to be useless and get deleted within a matter of weeks of installation.
-However, there are a number of apps that I have found to be surprisingly helpful with health, business, wealth, personal development and even relationships.
+However, there are a number of apps that have shown up with this fourth industrial revolution and I have found to be surprisingly helpful with health, business, wealth, personal development and even relationships.
 Shockingly, I see very few of my friends and family using these apps, and it’s likely because apps do an objectively crappy job of marketing themselves to the general pop.
 So, here is a list of the apps that I find most useful that you should download and give a whirl for a few weeks.

 *I am not getting paid by any of these apps, I just happen to like them*

 Do you have issues getting shit done?
 Are you as disorganized as a Werner Herzog storyboard?
 Do you constantly have a Facebook tab open in the background?
 Then this app is for you!
 Rescuetime is a computer application that tracks your activity on the internet and other computer applications (Microsoft, iTunes, etc.).
 It organizes your logged time into unproductive, productive and very productive usage (you can tinker with the criteria for productive vs. non-productive time).
 It then sends you an email every week with analytics on your productivity.
 It tells you what percentage of your time was productive and what percentage of your time you spent clicking through your ex’s pictures on Facebook.
 It’s simple to use and can make a HUGE difference.